ModelEarth/community/projects/related.md

 1. [RStudio and USEEIOR](../io/naics) - Use LCA methodology to evaluate new technologies [including advanced biofuels](../../community/biotech/).
 Add updates for electric vehicles  and bioproducts, Local economy inputs and new technology additions to USEEIO.
 [Details](../io/naics/)

+1. The Mission: Ending Poverty, Sustainable Energy, Making Humanity a Multiplanetary Species, and the Preservation of Consciousness.

 ## Integrations